-Professor Grazioli is the Director of the M.S. in the Management of Information Technology Program, which teaches participants to deliver greater business value through information technology.
-Featuring an executive format, the program has two sections: one on Grounds in Charlottesville and the other in the Valo Park complex in Tysons Corner.
+Professor Grazioli is the Director of the M.S. in the Management of Information Technology Program, which has a mission to develop managers who deliver greater business value through information technology.
 Program participants are seasoned professionals, with an average work experience of 13 years.
 The M.S. in MIT Program has been in existence for over 20 years, and Professor Grazioli has directed it for the last decade.

 Professor Grazioli has conducted research, educational, and training projects for major organizations such as Bank of America, the Internal Revenue Service, Norwest Bank, KPMG, and Informix (now IBM).
 His teaching and research projects include the following themes: